RDCN-Community-Developers/RhythmToolkit/README.md

 ## Coding
 ### Creating a Level

 A level is a collection of events.
-If you are using C# 12 or later, you can use a [collection expression](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/collection-expressions) to create an empty level.

 ```cs
 using RhythmBase.RhythmDoctor.Components;